KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ### Herb and Colleen Offices

+After the regular tour ended, we scored a bonus experience visiting Herb Kelleher and Colleen Barrett's offices

 ![](southwest-headquarters-tour-2026/liveried-planes.jpg)
-Minature replicas of all of the Southwest liveried planes
+Minature replicas of all of the Southwest liveried planes on our way

 ![](southwest-headquarters-tour-2026/herb-and-colleen-offices.jpg)
-Bonus experience: visiting Herb Kelleher and Colleen Barrett's offices as they were left upon retirement
+Visiting Herb Kelleher and Colleen Barrett's offices as they were left upon retirement

 🔝 <sub>[**back to top**](#table-of-contents)</sub>